isabella232/aspnet-webhooks-rest-sample/README.md

 * Visual Studio 2015 installed on your development computer.

 * A public HTTPS endpoint to receive and send HTTP requests.
 You can use Microsoft Azure or another service to host your endpoint.
-If you prefer, you can use ngrok (or similar tool) while testing to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
+If you prefer, you can use ngrok (or a similar tool) while testing to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
 [Instructions for setting up ngrok](#ngrok) are included below.

 * An Office 365 account.
 You can sign up for an [Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.